 We’ll apply the same process in several steps:

-Understanding how to manipulate an algebra problem as we did above will be a handy skill in the GRE.
-Some of the questions will be much less straightforward, but you will be able to solve all of them by applying these same basic building blocks!
+Understanding how to manipulate an algebra problem as we did above will be useful on the GRE.
+Even when a question is less straightforward, you can still solve it by applying these same basic building blocks.

 Sign up for free to take 3 quiz questions on this topic